 During 23-24 January, 2014, several thousand people picketed near the building of the Sumy Regional State Administration, as well as near the building of the regional council.
 The protesters tried to prevent the adoption by the Regional Council of a statement in support of the actions undertaken by President Viktor Yanukovych.
 On 24 January, 2014, clashes broke out near the regional council.
 Several people were arrested on charges of attempting to seize administrative buildings and block them (Article 341 of the Criminal Code of Ukraine).
 In total, at least 9 activists (as of 31 January, 2014) were detained in Sumy: Georgiy Ignatiyev, Vladislav Midushevskiy, Alexander Revenko, Alexander Repetun, Yuriy Tkachenko, Alexander Tovstukha, Roman Churilov, Oleg Sharyi, Dmitriy Sheremet.

-The Open Dialog Foundation hereby addresses non-governmental human rights organisations, independent media outlets and international human rights institutions of the European Community, with an appeal to send observers to the regions of Ukraine in order to monitor the observance of human rights.
+The Open Dialogue Foundation hereby addresses non-governmental human rights organisations, independent media outlets and international human rights institutions of the European Community, with an appeal to send observers to the regions of Ukraine in order to monitor the observance of human rights.
 In particular, the following actions are necessary: